 - Built-in 2 minute timer and 30 second pacer

-- LED smart ring can be set 1 of 12 colours
+- The LED smart ring can be set 1 of 12 colors

 - Pressure sensor to alert you when brushing with excess force